PDF version of Glossary (PDF)

 Simplified employee pensions (SEPs).
 An individual retirement account (IRA) is established for each eligible employee.
 The employee is immediately vested in employer contributions and generally directs the investment of the money.

 Savings-incentive match plans for employees (SIMPLE plan).
 This type of plan is limited to employers with fewer than 100 employees and who also do not have any other qualified retirement plan.
 SIMPLE plans can be either part of a 401(k) plan or established as IRAs.
-Participants aged 50 years or older may make additional pretax employee contributions into a SIMPLE plan.
+Participants who are 50 years or older may make additional pretax employee contributions into a SIMPLE plan.
 Employers must either make matching contributions of up to 3 percent of compensation or make a 2-percent nonelective contribution to all eligible employees.

 Internal Revenue Code (IRC) Section 401(k) pretax contribution.
-This type of contribution is a feature of many savings-and-thrift and other defined contribution plans that allow employees to make pretax contributions to deferred compensation plans through salary reduction agreements.
+This type ofcontribution is a feature of many savings-and-thrift and other defined contribution plans that allow employees to make pretax contributions to deferred compensation plans through salary reduction agreements.

 Company stock.
 Employees receive equity in the company that sponsors the defined contribution plan.